sidalchewar/HealthyLife/README.md

 # Assignment
       •	How can you help Sunita S
       •	harma (65+ yearsold) to live a healthier and better life?

-•	Identify one use case for elderly care (for the age group 65+) and create a working prototype to demonstrate your idea using technology known to you.
+      •	Identify one use case for elderly care (for the age group65+) and create a working prototype to demonstrate your idea using technology known to you.

 ## Name of the application: